Haji Backpacker: Filming process

-This film that just do filming in five countries in Asia: China, Saudi Arabia, Thailand, India, and Iran, has now finally returned to Indonesia to continue the process of shooting at several places in the country.
+This film that has done filming in five countries in Asia: China, Saudi Arabia, Thailand, India, and Iran, has now finally returned to Indonesia to continue the process of shooting at several places in the country.
 Many stories came when film director, Danial Rifki, was filmed in five countries.

 Filming in 5 different countries is not easy, a lot of processes that must be passed.
 One of them is a permit filming, but it can be passed by Haji Backpacker' team.

 This film hereafter heading 3 final destination: Vietnam, Tibet, and Nepal, to complete the process of shooting.